swilliams/jq-wysihat/README.markdown

 ### Downloading

 Once I get closer to a 'stable' version I'll tag a release and add it here.
+However, in day to day use I haven't had any major troubles with it.

 ### Building from source

-You can build the latest version of WysiHat from source by running `rake` the root directory.
-The generated file will be saved to `dist/wysihat.js`.
+You can build the latest version of JQ-WysiHat from source by running `rake` the root directory.
+The generated file will be saved to `dist/jq-wysihat.js`.
 Ruby and the Rake gem are only required to build the project from source.
 It is not required to run the code.

 ## Contributing